- Sulawesi: Getting to Tanjung Bira

 Tanjung Bira is a 5-6 hours drive from the capital city of Sulawesi, Makassar.
 The city is accessible by flights from major cities in Indonesia (as well as from Kuala Lumpur, Malaysia – do check AirAsia).
-I would advise to arrive at the airport in the morning, so that you can have lunch in the city and find a transport to Bira by 2 or 3pm.
+I would advise arriving at the airport in the morning so that you can have lunch in the city and find a transport to Bira by 2 or 3 pm.
 Here are some of the options on how to get there.

 Taking a public bus is my least option to get to Bira as it is not straight forward.
 The public bus departs daily from Malengkeri Bus Terminal at around 9AM-10AM, which costs about 100k Rupiahs per person.
 You will need to get off at the port of Tanjung Bira.
 From there, you still need to find a transport to get to your accommodation.
 Click here to learn more on how to get to Malengkeri Bus Terminal from the airport.

 As we arrived in the afternoon, we didn't manage to catch a bus to Bira.
 So we take the second option instead.

 Another option that many locals take is the car sharing option.
 This option involves taking an SUV car with other passengers and requires you to bargain to get the best fare.
 Ensure that you tell the driver about your final destination and that he agrees to take you there.
 I got it for 115k Rupiahs per person – quite a good price!
 The driver would wait for the car to be completely full (and sometimes you need to squeeze!) before he starts driving towards the main town of Bulukumba.
 Most passengers would get off at Bulukumba and it takes about 1 hour more to reach Tanjung Bira.
 You can read this post on how I managed to get an SUV car all the way to my accommodation.